 Basic Examinations at the Doctor

-Cause identification begins with thorough medical consultation.
-The doctor will first perform detailed questioning about your symptoms, medical history, and treatments.
-Urine analysis (urinalysis) looks for infection or sugar presence suggesting diabetes.
-Blood work evaluates kidney function, blood sugar, and other parameters.
-Digital rectal examination allows evaluation of prostate size and consistency.
+Identifying the cause starts with a thorough medical appointment.
+Your doctor will begin with detailed questions about your symptoms, medical history, and current medications.
+A urinalysis checks for infection or elevated sugar that might suggest diabetes.
+Blood work evaluates kidney function and blood glucose levels.
+A digital rectal exam allows your doctor to assess prostate size and consistency.

-Urinary flow test, simple and non-invasive examination, measures stream strength and flow, pointing toward obstruction or bladder weakness.
+A urinary flow test — simple and non-invasive — measures stream strength and flow rate, offering early clues about obstruction or bladder weakness.

 Specialized Examinations